Checking Timed Bisimilarity with Virtual Clocks: Experimental Evaluation and Comparison

 Figure~\ref{fig:evaluation:Synthetic_Example:Template} shows the templates for this example.
-On the left hand side, the template of our TA can be seen.
-It consists of three locations with invariants. $l_0$ requires $x$ to be lower or equals to a parameter $p$, while the other locations require $x$ to be lower or equal to $1$.
-Moreover, $l_0$ has two outgoing transition, one with the action $a$ and one with $\tau$, and the transition labeled with $\tau$ can only be used if $x$ is equal to $p$.
+On the left hand side, the template of our TA can be seen. $l_0$ requires $x$ to be lower or equals to a parameter $p$ and has two outgoing transitions, one with the action $a$ and one with $\tau$, and the transition labeled with $\tau$ can only be used if $x = p$.
 The locations $l_1$ and $l_2$ both have self-loops which use the action $\tau$ and reset clock $x$.

-The right hand side of Figure~\ref{fig:evaluation:Synthetic_Example:Template} shows the analogous template for \textsc{Caal}.
+The right hand side of Figure~\ref{fig:evaluation:Synthetic_Example:Template} shows the template for \textsc{Caal}.
 The initial process is L0, which has the options to use the action $a$ and switch to process L1 or to wait for $p$ time steps and switch to process L2.
 The processes L1 and L2 wait a timestep and then become itself again using a $\tau$-transition.

-If we instantiate the templates with $p < 100$, the check for timed bisimulation works fine for both tools.
-However, if we instantiate the templates with $p = 100$ and $p = 101$, resulting in two different processes that are not timed bisimilar, \textsc{Caal} returns a false positive, which does not happen when using our tool. \end{example}
+If we instantiate the templates with $p = 100$ and $p = 101$, resulting in two different processes that are not timed bisimilar, \textsc{Caal} returns a false positive, which does not happen when using our tool. \end{example}

 The main reason for this behavior is that if the TLTS were not cut off, they would quickly become very large.
 Therefore, any TLTS-based approach suffers from this problem either by having infinite large runtimes or by producing false positives.
 Moreover, any approach based on TLTS requires discrete-time modelling, which is not the case for our tool.